CZERTAINLY/CZERTAINLY-FE-Administrator/README.md

 ### Generating API Types

-This section provides a guide on how to generate TypeScript DTOs from the OpenAPI specification, including some required customizations
+This section provides a guide on how to generate typeScript tlasses for DTOs and APIs from the OpenAPI specification, including some required customizations

 ##### Step 1: Generate TypeScript Data Transfer Objects (DTOs)